Dual-UK citizens in France face issues with new passport rules

 UK ended a ‘tolerance period’ with regard to its new ETA scheme

-The UK government says anyone with UK citizenship may not apply for an ETA, meaning UK dual citizens no longer have the option to visit the country on another non-UK passport
+The UK government says anyone with UK citizenship may not apply for an ETA

 There are reports that some British dual citizens are already facing problems under new UK rules requiring Britons to enter the country using a valid UK passport.

-This came after the UK ended a ‘tolerance period’ with regard to its new ETA scheme, requiring non-UK visitors to apply online for permission to enter the country.
+This came after the UK ended a ‘tolerance period’ with regard to its new ETA scheme, requiring non-UK visitors from 'visa waiver' countries (including the EU countries) to apply online for permission to enter the country.

-Until February 25 the rules were not strictly enforced, but all transport companies (airlines etc) are now required to check if people have valid ETAs and boarding may be denied to those who do not.
+Until February 25 the rules were not strictly enforced, but all transport companies (airlines etc) are now being asked to check if people have valid ETAs and boarding may be denied to those who do not.

-The UK government says anyone with UK citizenship may not apply for an ETA, meaning UK dual citizens no longer have the option to visit the country on another non-UK passport.
+The UK government says anyone with UK or Irish citizenship may not apply for an ETA, meaning UK/Irish citizens who also have another nationality such as French no longer have the option to visit the country on their non-UK/Irish passport.
+Irish citizens are grouped with British citizens due to the fact there is a UK-Ireland common travel area.

 You can read about the changes in our article here.